SaintLucifur/cse15l-lab-reports/lab-7-report.md

 # Part 2
 **Remote vs Local**

 My goal is to edit the start.sh bash script and add `echo "File edited"` to the script

 * Locally takes 150 seconds

-`git clone` the week6-demo directory to the local destination use GitHub Desktop and VScode to open the directory and edit the start.sh script use `scp start.sh cs15lfa22qq@ieng6.ucsd.edu:~/` to copy the file to remote machine log in and run it remotely
+`git clone` the week6-demo directory to the local destination

+use GitHub Desktop and VScode to open the directory and edit the start.sh script

+use `scp start.sh cs15lfa22qq@ieng6.ucsd.edu:~/` to copy the file to remote machine

+log in and run it remotely

 * On remote takes 31 seconds

-Log in to use vim to directly edit the file and run it
+log in to use vim to directly edit the file and run it

 1. I prefer editing directly on the remote machine using vim, because it saves some time trying to figure out which directory the files are in if I choose to do scp